Newton Who Introduced The Three Body Problem

 Definitions and Foundations

 At its core, the three-body problem deals with predicting the motion of three point masses under the influence of their mutual gravitational attraction, assuming no other forces are at play.
 The point mass assumption simplifies the problem by treating each body as if all its mass is concentrated at a single point, eliminating considerations of shape or internal structure.
-The "problem" arises because, unlike the two-body problem, which has a well-defined analytical solution (Keplerian orbits), the three-body problem generally does not.
-This means that there is no single equation or set of equations that can precisely describe the positions and velocities of the three bodies for all time.
+In real terms, the "problem" arises because, unlike the two-body problem, which has a well-defined analytical solution (Keplerian orbits), the three-body problem generally does not.
+What this tells us is there is no single equation or set of equations that can precisely describe the positions and velocities of the three bodies for all time.

 Historical Context